Skip to main content

 Side by side boiler vs furnace comparison

-If you are replacing an existing system, the easiest choice is often sticking with what’s already in place.
+If you are replacing an existing system and weighing a furnace vs boiler, the easiest choice is often sticking with what’s already in place.
 However, this may also be a good time to consider making a change.
 Making the best choice for your home starts with understanding furnace vs boiler differences and the pros and cons of each.
 Speak with a Carrier expert near you to find the best option for your home.

 Here are some similarities and differences: